Plum grad is the school district's new assistant superintendent

 “He has outstanding ability and a great track record for increasing student achievement levels,” board President Steve Schlauch said.
 “Results don't lie.
 This is an outstanding hire for Plum School District.”

-The position was posted on the district's website and applications were accepted through April 6.
-There were 25 candidates, seven were interviewed and two were selected as finalists.
+The position was posted on the district's website, and applications were accepted through April 6.
+There were 25 candidates; seven were interviewed, and two were selected as finalists.

 Superintendent Brendan Hyland, who was sworn in as Plum's top administrator last month, went over some of Walsh's accolades while welcoming him to the district.